 In my previous blog on this topic, we walked through some of the pros and cons of IT-Managed analytics.
-In this one, we are looking at the Self-Service analytics option where we allow shadow IT or business users to start taking ownership of some pieces of the work.
-This solves some businesses needs while creating other challenges.
+In this one, we are looking at the Self-Service analytics option where we allow shadow IT or business users to start taking ownership.
+This solves some business decision-making needs while creating other challenges.

 Where Does Self-Service Begin?

 For us to agree on whether Self-Service works or not, we need to agree on the handoff point where Self-Service begins.
-For many organizations, a Self-Service model that works effectively still has IT-Managed architectural layers (source systems, data warehouses and/or data lakes) and only turns over Self-Service capabilities to the user at the level of Power BI or data visualization.
+For many organizations, a Self-Service model that works effectively still has IT-Managed architectural layers (data sources, source systems, data warehouses and/or data lakes) and only turns over Self-Service capabilities to the user at the level of Power BI or data visualization.

 We may even go all the way back and allow users to have direct access to source systems.
 Ultimately, we can allow Self-Service to take on any or all the roles and processes that were performed by IT.